tnightengale/template-dbt-docker/README.md

       - The connection uses params in `.example.env` which are injected by the `postAttachCommand` in the [devcontainer.json](.devcontainer/devcontainer.json).
-      - SQLTools connections allow viewing and querying data in the warehouse directly from the VS Code dev container.
+      - SQLTools connections allow viewing and querying data in the warehouse directly from the VS Code Dev Container.
       - dbt models can be created in the warehouse and the data viewed from within VS Code to accelerate development.